• About Alley

 #1 Deep clean EVERYTHING

-When you first get your keys and walk in the door, everything will be just a little bit dirty.
+When you first get your keys and walk in the door, everything will feel just a little bit dirty.
 Even though the house will be empty and things may seem clean at first sight, you never quite know how much of a deep clean the previous owner did.
 The absolute first thing you should do is clean every surface.

 • Wipe down all window sills and clean all glass windows.